younatics/MotionBook/README.md

 #### `YNDropDownMenu`
 - Author: younatics
 - Git: https://github.com/younatics/YNDropDownMenu
-- Detail: The eligible dropdown menu, written in Swift 3, appears dropdown menu to display a view of related items when a user click on the dropdown menu.
+- Detail: ✨The eligible dropdown menu, written in Swift 3, appears dropdown menu to display a view of related items when a user click on the dropdown menu.
 You can customize dropdown view whatever you like (e.g. UITableView, UICollectionView... etc)
 - Cocoapods: true
 - Carthage: true
 - Type: Menu